Menu Close

 Extemporaneous Speaking

-The contest requires contestants to give a three- to five-minute speech on an assigned topic with five minutes of advance preparation.
+The contest requires contestants to give a three to five minute speech on an assigned topic with five minutes of advance preparation.
 Contestants enter the preparation area one at a time, where they are given a speech topic.
-They are judged on voice, mechanics, platform deportment, organization and effectiveness.
+They will be judged on tone, body language, mechanics/organization (Introduction of topic, connecting story(ies), identifying points, transitions, and closing), and effectiveness.

 This competition has high school, C/T, State Only and Middle School divisions.